-- 37. Cossall Parish is situated approximately 6 miles to the west of Nottingham.
+- 37. The CNP Area is situated approximately 6 miles to the west of Nottingham.
 A good road and rail network with easy access to the wider country makes it an attractive location for businesses and those needing to commute. - 38.
-There is a good network of routes for cycling, walking and bridleways along the Erewash Valley with access across Cossall Parish to the Erewash Canal and the disused Nottingham Canal. - 39.
-The western boundary of the Parish is the railway line.
+There is a good network of routes for cycling, walking and bridleways along the Erewash Valley with access across the CNP Area to the Erewash Canal and the disused Nottingham Canal. - 39.
+The western boundary of the CNP Area is the railway line.
 The northern boundary abuts Awsworth Parish, including properties either side of Newtons Lane and 15 properties on The Glebe, and continues east following Westby Lane.
-The southern and eastern boundary of the Parish follows field boundaries into open countryside.
+The southern and eastern boundary of the CNP Area follows field boundaries into open countryside.